My Fine Feathered Friend.

 Disclaimer: (looking through my handbag) I own two sticks of gum, three used tissues, a protein bar, a red leather wallet, an iPod that serves as a mobile David Bowie shrine, and an old ticket to an Elvis impersonator show that I went to in Vegas.
 Unless it fell into the lining of my bag, I don't seem to own the Labyrinth.
 I did own a chicken once.
 It was an over-rated experience.

 Sarah was an imaginative young woman.
 She could spin bedtime stories about knights questing through enchanted lands, cursed monsters that terrorized great cities, and beautiful princesses who were brilliant and brave and true.
-Her stories were so vivid that they could make her little brother shriek with laughter one moment or cower fearfully under the bedcovers the next (always with one eye peeking out, watching his sister until she vanquished the monsters and made it safe for him to come out again).
+Her stories were so vivid that they could make her little brother shriek with laughter one moment; or cower fearfully under the bedcovers the next (always with one eye peeking out, watching his sister until she vanquished the monsters and made it safe for him to come out again).

-But one night, when Sarah heard a thump thump thump and a muffled squawk coming from her closet, she immediately knew that there was actually something inside her closet (a thumping, squawking something), rather than just the workings of her rather splendid imagination.
+But one night, when Sarah heard a thump, thump, thump and a muffled squawk coming from her closet, she immediately knew that there was something inside her closet (a thumping, squawking something), rather than just the workings of her rather splendid imagination.

-"Ah ha!!" she yelled, brandishing her feather duster in a menacing fashion.
+"Ah, ha!" she yelled, brandishing her feather duster in a menacing fashion.

-"AAAAHHHHHH!!!" yelled four small goblins, one of whom was wearing her pair of hot pink stilettos.
+"AAAAHHHHHH!" yelled four small goblins, one of whom was wearing her pair of hot pink stilettos.

-One goblin wearing a rusty sieve on his head piped up.
-"Please Lady, we were only chasing our chicken, Rosalinda!
-Please Lady, do not hurt us with the fluffy killing stick!"
+A goblin wearing a rusty sieve on his head piped up.
+"Please, Lady—we were only chasing our chicken, Rosalinda!"
+He pointed to the duster.
+"Please, Lady—do not hurt us with the fluffy killing stick!"

 "Oooohh," he said blissfully.
 "Soft!"

-The goblin giggled with delight and fell on his back so she could tickle his stomach.
+The goblin giggled with delight and fell on his back so that she could tickle his stomach.
 Seeing his weakened position, two of the other goblins promptly jumped on him, followed by the chicken.
 As they gleefully squabbled for the privilege of holding the feather duster, Sarah turned her attention to the goblin wearing her stilettos.